Human Rights Defenders Protective Programmes

 Gloria Kimani, Kenya Advocate

-The programme will begin with a pilot of at least two student activists being assisted to pursue postgraduate studies at UWC in 2026-2027.
+The pilot phase was launched in 2025 and will facilitate the relocation of at least two student activists at risk to pursue postgraduate studies at UWC in 2026 onwards.